wp-plugins/zoho-salesiq/readme.txt

 == Changelog ==

+= 1.0.2 =
+Automatically fill visitors Name and Email if visitor logged in Validating the embeded script

 = 1.0.1 =
 Fixed "unexpected output during activation" issue Fixed issue while saving widget code for some users